-The Zeus Alfa Junior was designed as a budget, pressed steel derailleur for mass-produced bikes with racy pretensions.
+The Zeus Alfa Junior was designed as a budget, pressed steel derailleur for mass-produced bikes aimed at spotty youths with racy pretensions.
 Zeus, ever the experts at appropriating the designs of others, based the Alfa Junior on the venerable Huret Svelto.

 Zeus did add a couple of touches that were all their own - and which add to this derailleur’s ‘racing’ pedigree.
 The Alfa Junior fits onto a Campagnolo hanger (rather than onto Huret’s idiosynchratic version), and the pulley cage pivot is off-set from the axis of the pulley wheels (rather than being concentric with the top pulley).
 The pulleys themselves are unusual in that they do not have metal ‘dust seal’ plates.